sahanihit/Hacktoberfest2020-Newbie/README.md

 - Create pull request

 ### 3. Basic Python Program
+- Go to 3.Python folder.
-- Create the file 3.Python/YOUR-USERNAME.py It should look something like this `3.Python/<YOUR-USERNAME>.py`
+- Create the file YOUR-USERNAME.py
 - Copy the next template into your file and fill the information with yours.
 (Replace along with * )
 ```
 name, age = "*YOUR NAME*", *YOUR AGE*